s-20/unnamed/Foci.md

 ### Bonus Foci

-If you increase a [Skill](Skills.md)'s Stack to 3, you gain a free Focus for that Skill.This happens automatically regardless of when the Skill's stack improves - during character creation, as an in-game [Award](Award.md), or through [Improvement](Improvement.md).
+If you increase a [Skill](Skills.md)'s Stack to 3, you gain a free Focus for that Skill.
+This happens automatically regardless of when the Skill's stack improves - during character creation, as an in-game [Award](Award.md), or through [Improvement](Improvement.md).

 Bonus Foci must be a directly related subset of the skill that gave you the bonus.
 For example, if you reach a Stack of 3 with the Close Combat skill, then Longsword is an acceptable focus, but Crossbow is not.